-Grande Prairie has lower costs compared to larger urban centers.
+Grande Prairie has lower costs compared to larger urban centres.
 Our proximity to natural resources and easy access to major markets amplify cost savings for those who do business here.
 Other cost savings include:

 We are one of the youngest and fastest growing populations in Canada.